Koushikphy/COVID19-Browser-Extension/README.md

 ## Installation
 ### Chrome
-The extension is not available is chrome webstore (Sorry didn't wanted to pay $5).
+The extension is not available is chrome webstore (Sorry didn't want to pay $5).
 So, you have to use this in developer mode.
 Download this repo then,
 Go to `chrome://extensions` > Enable developer mode >
 Load unpack extension > load this repo folder.